pmitros/cpsd-lottery/docs/schools/kingopen-ola.md

 Oh, and there's also a strong parent community.

 More information is on the main King Open page.
 We interviewed one parent for both programs since many parts are common to both.

+The Friends of Ola have a [Facebook page](http://www.facebook.com/FriendsOfOla).